 OrganOmatrOn is a soul/r and b/funk band with a lot of texture and space groovy and fun to dance to not afraid to push boundaries.
 Rightly so with members of some of Colorado’s historic bands like Cabaret Diosa, Big Gigantic, Matt Flarity band, hot soup, leftover salmon, Drew Emmitt Band, Bill Nershi‘s blue planet, analog sun, judo chop, Wendy Woo, Euforquestra and Grant Farm.

 The makeup of the band is Jon Gray – cornet, vocals, Matt Flaherty – guitar, vocals, Eric Luba – keys, key bass, Chris Misner – drums.
-This is their first time at FocoMx together but they have been performing along the front range for 5 years in different permutations, finally settling on this lineup about two years ago.
+This is their first time at FocoMx together, but they have been performing along the front range for five years in different permutations, finally settling on this lineup about two years ago.

 The band wows their audience, not only through the music but in a myriad of ways Jon says,

 “We’ve been known to cross-dress pretty often, so don’t be too surprised if you see some weird dudes in dresses setting up drum sets and keyboards, we’ll still rock it, even in ladies clothes.”